PyLink/PyLink/docs/technical/writing-plugins.md

 This guide, along with the sample plugin [`plugin_example.py`](plugin_example.py), aim to show the basics of writing plugins for PyLink.

-### Receiving data from IRC
+## Receiving data from IRC

-Plugins have three main ways of communicating with IRC: hooks, WHOIS handlers, and commands sent in PM to the main PyLink client.
+Plugins have two ways of communicating with IRC: hooks, and commands sent in PM to the main PyLink client.
 A simple plugin can use one, or any mixture of these.

 ### Hooks